refi64/chromium-tar/tools/gn/docs/reference.md

   Options for this field are "cdylib", "staticlib", "proc-macro", and "dylib".
-  This field sets the `crate-type` attribute for the `rustc` tool on static libraries, as well as the appropiate output extension in the `rust_output_extension` attribute.
+  This field sets the `crate-type` attribute for the `rustc` tool on static libraries, as well as the appropriate output extension in the `rust_output_extension` attribute.
 Since outputs must be explicit, the `lib` crate type (where the Rust compiler produces what it thinks is the appropriate library type) is not supported.